DigiBP/AS24TeamVector/README.md

 If necessary the small safe is stocked up with narcotics from the big safe and the big safe is evaluated once daily and new narcotics, if needed, are ordered via the supply chain team.

 ## TO BE Process

+For clarification and since it is not relevant for our process optimization the veterinarian is considered as a customer of the inhouse pharmacy and the process is visualized as a black box.

 ## How to run